 In 2003, after working more than 20 years as an award-winning newspaper journalist – a career that included numerous investigative stories, as well as on-location coverage of the Persian Gulf War and the U.S. embargo against Cuba – Stephanie received her law degree from the University of North Carolina Law School at Chapel Hill.
 Stephanie was a member of the National Moot Court Team during law school and was recognized upon graduation for her pro bono service.

-In June 2017, Stephanie was appointed by North Carolina Supreme Court Chief Justice Mark Martin to the Family Court Advisory Committee, which was established in 1999 to guide the operation, enhancement and expansion of the North Carolina Family Court Program; advise the Chief Justice and other state court officials regarding Family Court issues; and to make recommendations regarding the Family Court Program and other court programs, such as the Guardian ad Litem program, Child Custody Mediation program, Juvenile Court Improvement Project and Family Drug Treatment Courts.
+In June 2017, Stephanie was appointed by North Carolina Supreme Court Chief Justice Mark Martin to the Family Court Advisory Commission, which was established in 1999 to guide the operation, enhancement and expansion of the North Carolina Family Court Program; advise the Chief Justice and other state court officials regarding Family Court issues; and to make recommendations regarding the Family Court Program and other court programs, such as the Guardian ad Litem program, Child Custody Mediation program, Juvenile Court Improvement Project and Family Drug Treatment Courts.
 Stephanie is also a DRC Certified Family Financial Mediator.